So you heard that Chicago is a wonderful city to travel to, but you are wondering how safe is downtown Chicago for tourists?

 There are, of course, others to enjoy.
 This is the list of the safest, most frequently visited neighborhoods for tourists.

-Visitors should feel quite safe in this neighborhood, especially during the day and evening.
+Visitors should feel quite safe in this neighborhood, especially during the daytime.

 Enjoy shopping on State Street, explore the historical Financial District on LaSalle and Jackson, and indulge in the Art Institute and Millennium Park on Michigan Avenue.